Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Should I fully enclose my chicken run?

 Do not fully enclose the run, which reduces ventilation.
 Instead, use the tarp or plastic sheeting on one or two sides of the run to help block the prevailing winds.
 Attach a couple of perches, as high as possible in the run, for chickens to roost and see the world around them.
 Your chickens may even use the perches to roost at night during all but the coldest weather.

 During warm weather, they feed on seeds and bugs as they pick through the grasses and garden mulch.
-In winter, the chickens need rely on the feed bin so keep it full.
-Scatter grain or a cracked corn treat around the run to give the chicken a little extra scratching and pecking activity.
+In winter, the chickens rely on the feed bin, so keep it full.
+Scatter grain or cracked corn treats around the run to give the chicken a little extra scratching and pecking activity.

 Fresh eggs are one of the key benefits to keeping a small backyard flock of chickens.
 But when the temperature drops, eggs left in the chicken coop will freeze quickly, cracking the shells and spoiling the eggs.
 Each time the water dish is checked and cleared of ice, check the nest box for fresh eggs.

 Egg production usually decreases as the temperature drops and the days get shorter, but the number of eggs will pick up again as spring approaches and the days begin to get longer again.

 Some backyard chicken farmers install lights in their coops to increase the hours of light for the chickens, hoping to increase egg production during winter's shorter days.
 Our urban chicken coop and hen house is not lit and though egg production drops off in the winter, our hens still supply us with enough eggs for our use.
 And we often have extras to give away!